mahulchak/svmu/README.md

  ```

-<b>If you are trying to find large (>100bp) indels and inversions, mumreference works better (less time and memory) than the maxmatch algorithm. maxmatch is sometimes better for CNV detection.
+If you are trying to find large (>100bp) indels and inversions, mumreference works better (less time and memory) than the maxmatch algorithm. maxmatch is sometimes better for CNV detection.

 3. Run svmu on the delta file.